bcgov/ssdtools/cran-comments.md

 Is there some reference about the method you can add in the Description field in the form Authors (year) <doi:.....>?

+I've added the following text.

+  Species sensitivity distributions are cumulative probability distributions which are fitted to toxicity concentrations for different species as described by Posthuma et al. (2001) <isbn:9781566705783>.

+Note I've used the 13 digit ISBN as there is no doi for the book.

 ## Reverse dependencies